EsiksonX/RDSA/README.md

 # RDSA
-This is the official repository of the DASFAA 2025 paper RDSA: A Robust Deep Graph Clustering Framework via Dual Soft Assignment
+This is the official repository of the DASFAA 2025 paper RDSA: A Robust Deep Graph Clustering Framework via Dual Soft Assignment.
+The complete version of paper can be viewed on [ArXiV](https://arxiv.org/abs/2410.21745)
 ## Model
 ![Model Framework](model.png)
 ## Requirements